End of Daylight Saving Time Means Increased Driving Danger, Warns AAA Mid-Atlantic

 Annual “Fall Back” means sun glare for the AM commute, darkness for the PM commute and potential for drowsy drivers.

 Sleep-deprived drivers cause more than 6,400 deaths and 50,000 debilitating injuries on American roadways each year, according to the National Sleep Foundation (NSF).
-PennDOT reports that in 2018, drowsy drivers were a contributing factor in 2,546 crashes in Pennsylvania, resulting in 18 fatalities and nearly 900 injuries.
-In the Philadelphia region, there were 502 drowsy driving related crashes in 2018.
+PennDOT reports that in 2017, drowsy drivers were a contributing factor in 2,591 crashes in Pennsylvania.

 “While many will enjoy an extra hour of sleep this weekend, few commuters and motorists realize the added dangers that can come as the result of a time change – especially when they are behind the wheel,” said Jana L. Tidwell, manager of Public and Government Affairs for AAA Mid-Atlantic.
 “Although we gain an hour of sleep, our sleep patterns are disrupted.
-This can result in unsafe drowsy driving episodes.”
+This can result in drowsy driving episodes and it is unsafe to drive when we are feeling sleepy.

 AAA Mid-Atlantic Tips for Drivers